Best Kayak Fishing Rods for the Money (2023 Guide)

 Cons

-OVERVIEW: We tested the Daiwa Presso on a local pond and decided not to change the rod-line combo but only add 1/32 oz jigs.
+BUYING ADVICE: We tested the Daiwa Presso on a local pond and decided not to change the rod-line combo but only add 1/32 oz jigs.
 The cast was accurate, landed in the strike zone, and the sensitivity was also on point.
 We could feel the movements of the lure, and the rod showed a solid backbone when reeling in the panfish to the kayak.

 FEATURES: Daiwa’s advanced HFV carbon fiber technology adds more strength without making the rod heavier, making it the best kayak fishing rod you certainly won’t find anything like in the industry.
 Thus, we highly recommend this rod to anglers of all skills that want to experience baitcasting and spinning fishing in all its forms.